maniospas/Blombly/README.md

 <br>Current build targets: *Windows x64*, *Linux x64*
 <br>Current integration testing targets: *Linux x64*

-Unzip the folder in a directory and create a file `main.bb` (or any name but with the same extension).
+Unzip the release in a directory and create a file `main.bb` (or any name but with the same extension).
 Add the following contents:

 ```cpp
 name = read("What's your name?");